Presidents & Trustees Collaborative

 • Sustainable Impact: The program is designed to help participants establish governance practices that support student success efforts over the long term, lasting even as sitting board members’ terms end and new ones are onboarded.

-• Alignment with Excellent Outcomes: While sessions are designed to enable each team to define its own priorities and next steps, all sessions are grounded in Aspen’s frameworks for student success and exemplary community college leadership practices.
+• Alignment with Excellent Outcomes: While sessions are designed to enable each team to define its own priorities and next steps, they are all grounded in Aspen’s frameworks for student success and exemplary community college leadership practices.

 Participating Colleges and Organizations